In

 EB‑1 – First Preference

-• EB‑1B: Exceptional teachers and researchers with at least 3 years teaching or research experience.
+• EB‑1B: Exceptional teachers and researchers with at least 3 years of teaching or research experience.

 • EB‑1C: Multinational managers/executives transferred to U.S. branches (same as L‑1 but direct green card path).

-Process: Applicant or employer files Form I‑140; labor certification not generally required.
-Processing can be fast, and priority date current for most countries.
+Process: Applicant or employer files Form I‑140; labor certification is not generally required.
+Processing can be fast, and the priority date is current for most countries.

 EB‑2 – Second Preference